 - From the Idle Screen, press Menu soft key, then select Address Book → Contacts. - Highlight the contact to be assigned to a speed dial number, and press the Options soft key. - Select More → Assign Speed Dial.
 The "Change Speed Dial?" confirmation appears. - 4.
 Press the Yes soft key.
-The Speed Dial list appears.

-Select the key (2 through 9) that you wish to use for this speed-dial number assignment.
+The Speed Dial list appears. - Select the key to which you wish to assign the speed-dial number (from the 2 to 9 keys).
 The "Saved" message appears.